mia-platform/miactl/docs/30_commands.md

 Get a single Marketplace item

 You need to specify either:
-- the itemId and the version, via the respective flags (recommended)
+- the companyId, itemId and version, via the respective flags (recommended).
+The company-id flag can be omitted if it is already set in the context.
 - the ObjectID of the item with the flag object-id

 Passing the ObjectID is expected only when dealing with deprecated Marketplace items missing the itemId and/or version fields.